Table of Contents

 In either case, your donors want to know that their major gifts are being used effectively.

 Have your prospect researchers put together profiles on your candidates with recommended asks.
-Then divide the profiles among your fundraisers.
+Then divide the profiles among your fundraising team.

-Each fundraiser should work in conjunction with your board and marketers to create the ultimate presentation for each of the prospects.
+Each team member should work in conjunction with your board and marketers to create the ultimate presentation for each of the prospects.

 The next step is to begin the solicitation process.
 It’s time to make the ask!